 Bespoke ceremony to suit your requirements guaranteed.

 Can have music and elements of your choice.
-Phone me for an obligation chat re your requirements
+Phone me for a no obligation chat re your requirements

 At its simplest, a sand ceremony involves a symbolic blending of two different-coloured sands into a single vessel.
 The meaning is clear: The blending o two different beings, the bride and the groom, into a single, inseparable unit that is their marriage, the joining of their lives.
 Hard as it would be to separate out those grains of sand, that's how difficult it is to separate these two people.
 It usually takes place after the exchange of rings and vows, although it can go before or even during, and lasts just a couple of minutes.A basic sand ceremony involves three, usually glass vessels.
 One holding the bride's sand, one holding the groom's sand, and an empty one that will soon hold both, all sitting on a small table or stand.
 It goes something like this:Explanation of the meaning of the ceremony and how it relates to the two people getting married.Invitation for the groom to pour a bit of his sand into the empty vessel.Invitation for the bride to do the same with her sand.The bride and groom then pour their sands at the same time, in a single stream, into the vessel.Closing the ceremony with some words about the joining of their lives.The end result is a glass container holding the grooms coloured sand, then the brides coloured sand and a top layer of mixed sand, showing how the joining of the two have created a new, equally beautiful entity.It lends itself especially well to blended families, when the bride and/or groom already have children.
 Having each child pour his or her own colored sand into the vessel along with the couple involves them in the ceremony and in the finished product in a seamless, natural way.Other ways to personalize the ceremony include:Leaving a bit of sand in each original vessel, symbolizing that each person involved in the union will maintain his or her individuality even as their lives are joined.Collecting sand from meaningful sources, using sand from favourite beaches or from vacation spots can add some extra poignancy to the ceremony.Inviting each member of the wedding party to add sand to the container, commemorating the special place they hold in your new life together.Coordinating the sand colours to the wedding colours Choosing a vase, urn or other vessel with that has special meaning to the couple.